 Tooth powder has become a lifesaver for many people, particularly those with sensitive teeth and gums.
 It is usually made with natural abrasives like baking soda, charcoal, and clay, as well as antibacterial essential oils.
 It doesn't contain fluoride, so it's less likely to cause irritation to your teeth and gums.
 But if you're new to tooth powder, choosing one might seem a little bit challenging.

 That's why we've compiled a list of highly recommended tooth powders to save you some research time.
 Our top pick is One Living Earth's Black Pearl Teeth Whitening Powder.
 This product is formulated with charcoal to power away stains and plaque.
-Other products on our top 10 list are also worth checking out, so give them a look, and check the buying guide at the end of this article to help you find the right product for you!
+Other products on our top 9 list are also worth checking out, so give them a look, and check the buying guide reviewed by a dental hygienist to help you find the right product for you!

 You might have never heard about tooth powder before, but it was actually the antecedent to toothpaste and created thousands of years ago.